namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 12/1/23
+- Still have a lot more to address today so will continue on that work

 ### 11/30/23
-- Can demo the rich text editor in the 16th minute along with the implementation
+- Continued testing the rich text editor and fixed bugs as I found them
-- Will work on testing and hardening before pushing the change

 ### 11/29/23
 - Continued working on 2129